ggstuart/web-application-development/content/_index.md

 The module materials include lecture slides, introductory materials, example code and exercises which you should complete each week.

 {{< /bquote >}}

+Each week there will be three lectures introducing concepts and three labs where you will get your hands dirty.